 Don’t you just love a timeless Southern dessert?
 Originating over 200 years ago, this gourmet custard dessert still occupies a special place in the heart of many people.
 As the name suggests, it’s extremely rich, smooth, and indulgent.

-In a nutshell, a custard pie is created with an uncooked custard mixture nestled in a buttery pie crust.
-With eggs and milk often playing the starring role, this sweet treat delivers a sensational, somewhat eggy taste.
+In a nutshell, a custard pie consists of creamy custard nestled in a buttery pie crust.
+With eggs and milk often playing the starring role, this sweet treat delivers an eggy, sensational taste.
+It can be recreated as a tasty Instant Pot dessert to make the preparation even easier.

 Just one single bite is more than enough to bring you to your knees.
 You won’t believe how ridiculously easy it is to pull this dessert together.
 For a finishing touch, try sprinkling the top with some cinnamon.